 5.)
 Satisfaction of teaching

 That “Yes Ma’am” satisfaction!
 In many parts of India, the online system of education was banned for primary classes for some time because it was causing a lot of problems and dilemmas.
-Many states have resumed the online arrangements and many places they are working with the arrangement of sending the videos to parents to maintain the track and stay with the syllabus which lacks the interaction part.
+Many states have resumed the online arrangements and many places are working with the arrangement of sending the videos to parents to maintain the track and stay with the syllabus which lacks the interaction part.

 A lot of hard work and efforts might be making teachers so stressed at times that they must be missing the joy of teaching in classrooms.